JeyDi/Python-Skeleton/README.md

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-Please feel free to clone and update the code in this repository
+Please feel free to clone and update the code in this repository.

+Let me know if something need to be updated or fixed :)

 <!-- MARKDOWN LINKS & IMAGES -->